MITLibraries/dspace-submission-composer/README.md

 ## Related Assets

-This is a infrastructure repository that provides the DSpace Submission Composer.
+This is a repository that provides the DSpace Submission Composer.
 The following application infrastructure repositories are related to this repository:

 * [DSC Infrastructure](https://github.com/MITLibraries/mitlib-tf-workloads-dsc)
 * [ECR](https://github.com/MITLibraries/mitlib-tf-workloads-ecr)